 Which countries are participating in the Survey of Adult Skills?

-The following countries are planning to participate in Cycle 2 of the Survey of Adult Skills: Australia, Austria, Belgium, Canada, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Israel, Italy, Japan, Korea, Latvia, Lithuania, Netherlands, New Zealand, Norway, Poland, Romania, Russian Federation, Singapore, Slovak Republic, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
+The following 33 countries are participating in Cycle 2 of the Survey of Adult Skills: Australia, Austria, Belgium, Canada, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Israel, Ireland, Italy, Japan, Korea, Latvia, Lithuania, Netherlands, New Zealand, Norway, Poland, Portugal, Russian Federation, Singapore, Slovakia, Spain, Sweden, Switzerland, the United Kingdom, and the United States.

 International sites of interest